 The classic view of Machu Picchu from near the gate of the sun, Intipuncu

 THE INCA TRAIL TO MACHU PICCHU

 The most spectacular way to arrive at Machu Picchu is undoubtedly the way the Incas designed the city to be approached.
 The Inca Trail to Machu Picchu is a four day walk along beautifully engineered Inca 'roads' crossing several high passes up to 4200m above sea level.
 The Inca 'roads' include long flights of steps, traverses above deep ravines and tunnels cut through solid rock.
 On the way to Machu Picchu the scenery becomes increasingly spectacular with views to Salcantay and other snow capped peaks.
 The trail also passes many impressive ruins from the time of the Incas, some still half hidden in the thick forest.
 On the very last day you get our first view of Machu Picchu from the pass known as Intipuncu - the Gateway of the Sun.

 Sadly due to pressure of visitor numbers a quota system is now in place and it is not possible to trek the trail alone or in a small group.
-The cost is now several hundred dollars per person, but at least the trail and campsites are kept in a better state than they were.
-All bookings must now be made through a licensed operator and you'll need to book up to 3 or even 5 months ahead to get a place.
+The cost is now at least several hundred dollars per person, but now the trail and campsites are kept in a better state than they were.
+All bookings must now be made through a licensed operator and you'll need to book up to 3 or even 6 months ahead to get a place.

 Cuzco area Factfile

 When to go - The best season to visit is the dry season from May to September.